Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 720 trips per day across all routes, which amounts to approximately 85 weekly trips per individual stop.
+Transport accessibility is rated as excellent, with residents typically located approximately 150 meters from their nearest transport stop.
+The service frequency averages 720 trips per day across all routes, equating to approximately 85 weekly trips per individual stop.

 Frequently Asked Questions - Transport